 Location: 1001 Grove Rd, Parkvale, Hastings 4201, New Zealand

-Situated at the heart of Hastings city, overlooking the Hawkes Bay; Splash Planet is one of the most famous water parks in New Zealand.
+Situated at the heart of Hastings city, overlooking the Hawkes Bay; Splash Planet is one of the most famous and fun parks in New Zealand.
 Operating since 1998, this water park is the best place to enjoy super cool time with your near and dear ones.
 Splash Planet water park remains closed during winter in New Zealand and opens in the summer season, from November to February, every year.
 There are many adrenaline pumping rides that one can experience along with mini golf course, indoor spa pool and go karts.

 Key attractions: Master blaster, Sky tunnel, Super cruiser and Never-ending river